SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

 In this section, we will discuss about how to start, stop, and upgrade instances from the SAP HANA Cloud Central application.

-1. Click the "..." button (under Actions menu) for the DEMO_HANA_DB database.
+1. Click the "..." button (under Actions column) for the DEMO_HANA_DB database.
     <kbd>
     ![](./images/1.png)
     </kbd>